Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 Here, "code that holds the GIL" is essentially all Python-level code: the interpreter holds the GIL while it executes Python bytecode.
 Some extension and standard-library code does release the GIL so more than one CPU can run at once, but by [Amdahl's law](https://en.wikipedia.org/wiki/Amdahl%27s_law) the parts that must run single-threaded still cap how far an application can scale.

-That is why there have been several efforts over the years — to varying degrees of success — to remove the GIL from the CPython implementation.
+That is why there have been [several efforts over the years](https://dabeaz.blogspot.com/2011/08/inside-look-at-gil-removal-patch-of.html) — to varying degrees of success — to remove the GIL from the CPython implementation.
 Over the past few years, one of these approaches seems to have stuck.
 It looks like a free-threaded Python, one with no global interpreter lock and no limit to multithreaded concurrency in pure Python code, is the future of CPython.

+If you're interested in learning more about how Quansight has contributed to the effort to support free-threaded Python, I've chronicled it on this blog from the [first experimental release](https://labs.quansight.org/blog/free-threaded-python-rollout) in Python 3.13, the ["stable" release](https://labs.quansight.org/blog/free-threaded-one-year-recap) for Python 3.14, and [crossing the 50% mark](https://labs.quansight.org/blog/free-threaded-python-halfway) on support in popular ecosystem packages that ship compiled extensions needing explicit free-threaded support.

 ### The `PyObject` Struct and Free-Threaded Python

 Removing the GIL required making fundamental changes to the CPython interpreter.
 Earlier we saw how the `PyObject` struct has an `ob_refcnt` field, which must be incremented and decremented safely under concurrent mutation.
 In the GIL-enabled build, a global lock serializes access to the field, so normal integer addition and subtraction can be used.
-Until the arrival of the free-threaded interpreter, the function in the C API for incrementing the refcnt field, `Py_INCREF`, was defined in CPython [like this](https://github.com/python/cpython/blob/3.11/Include/object.h#L502):
+Through Python 3.11, the function in the C API for incrementing the refcnt field, `Py_INCREF`, was defined in CPython [like this](https://github.com/python/cpython/blob/3.11/Include/object.h#L502):

 ```c
 static inline void Py_INCREF(PyObject *op)